Coastal weather stations included in radio 4 shipping forecast and weather forecasting techniques and passage weather

 When using hand-held instruments, take readings on the windward side of the boat.
 These instruments provide apparent wind direction and strength, so record boat speed and heading and correct for true wind speed and direction.
 Integrated instruments provide true wind speed and direction if connected to an electronic compass.
 Record the true wind information in the logbook on an hourly basis.

 Electronic logs may have a temperature sensor built into the transducer allowing the user to record sea temperature being a guide to the risk of fog.
 Sea temperature information is more useful when used in conjunction with readings from a [ psychrometer ] .
-This equipment has a dry bulb thermometer for measuring temperature and a wet bulb thermometer for measuring humidity.
+This weather forecasting instrument has a dry bulb thermometer for measuring temperature and a wet bulb thermometer for measuring humidity.
 Use it in conjunction with tables enabling the calculation of the dew point temperature of the air.
-Comparing dew point information and the sea temperature provides a much more accurate assessment of fog risk.
+Comparing dew point information and the sea temperature is a weather forecasting method to obtain a much more accurate assessment of fog risk.

-If unable to receive useful forecasts at sea, use techniques such as your own observations to monitor the weather.
+If unable to receive useful forecasts at sea, use weather forecasting techniques such as your own observations to monitor the weather.
 Once becoming used to the passage of weather, you are able to predict the speed and severity of approaching fronts.

 If in tropical latitudes, monitor the barometer expecting to see gradual diurnal changes.
 If there is a significant pressure drop and the cloud increases at high altitudes and a building ocean swell, expect an approaching storm.
 The centre of the storm will come from the direction of the sea swell.
 In temperate latitudes, approaching depressions can be predicted by falling pressure and a wind that backs initially under building high cloud.